And the Grammy nomination goes to...

 The Jonas Brothers marked a major comeback, and will likely be nominated for the No.1 hit, “Sucker.”
 Another guarantee is Shawn Mendes and Camila Cabello’s “Senorita,” which could even score nominations like record or song of the year.

-Other likely nominees are “Old Town Road,” Swae Lee and Post Malone’s “Sunflower,” Ed Sheeran and Justin Bieber’s “I Don’t Care,” and Sam Smith and Normani’s “Dancing With a Stranger.”
+Other likely nominees are “Old Town Road,” Swae Lee and Post Malone’s “Sunflower,” Ed Sheeran and Justin Bieber’s “I Don’t Care,” Sam Smith and Normani’s “Dancing With a Stranger” and a live version of Panic! at the Disco’s “High Hopes.”

 MUSIC FILMS